MDShields7/Hosting-React-Zeit/README.md

 Double check that your server is still working with this new configuration setting.

-# Modify our package.json

-### Creating the Scripts Now Needs to run
+### Step 5: Creating the Scripts Now Needs to run

-Under the scripts section, we want to add a new script called now-start, this script is going to tell ZEIT what file it should start for the backend.
-In this case `node server/index.js` though `node server/server.js` may be how your project is setup.
+Under the scripts section, we want to add a new script called 'now-start'.
+This script is going to tell ZEIT what file it should start for the backend - in this case `node server/index.js`, though `node server/server.js` may be how your project is setup.

 We are also going to add a "deploy" script where we will configure our deployment.